 Field trips are rich with life lessons, they provide valuable insight into the community, and they give children a small taste of structured independence.
 These experiences are valuable for students and may be even more valuable for special needs students.
-Many students who have special needs have Individualize Education Plan (IEP) goals that involve gaining social skills.
 Taking students on a field trip is an excellent opportunity to practice social skills outside of the student’s everyday environment.
 Picnics and excursions allow the disabled children to enjoy nature and benefit from it by being in an open and green environment.

 Everyone needs regular recreation that develops skills, promotes good health, relieves stress, facilitates social interactions, and provides a general joy for living.

 For recreation, we at DEWA choose activities at which our children can be successful.
 Good readers read.
 Athletes seek sports activities.
-Musicians lose themselves in music.
+Writers do write.
 Visual artists paint or draw.
 Craftspeople create.
 Social individuals engage in group activities.
 Observers appreciate the efforts of others – whether a basketball game, painting, fine meal, or a field trip.